 These proposed rules provide greater detail than those proposed by the IEPA.
-In particular, the IEPA's proposal did not provide uniform procedures for the protection of articles which are claimed or determined to represent trade secrets.
-Rather the IEPA proposal would have left those practices up to the individual In light of information presented in the agencies involved. record and inconsistent practices within some of the agencies involved, as well as the explicit statutory mandate to adopt procedures for the "protection" of trade secrets, the Board believes explicit, uniform procedures for both the identification and protection of trade secrets are necessary.
+In particular, the IEPA's proposal did not provide uniform procedures for the protection of trade secrets.
+Rather the IEPA proposal would have left those practices up to the individual agencies involved.
+In light of information presented in the record on inconsistent practices within some of the agencies involved, as well as the explicit statutory mandate to adopt procedures for the "protection" of trade secrets, the Board believes explicit, uniform procedures for both the identification and protection of trade secrets are necessary.
 The possibility that articles may be transferred from one agency to another underscores the necessity that policies with regard to "marking" articles and restrictions on access to articles be clearly stated and uniformly applied.
 The Board believes this includes specificity in details such as how and where an article is to be marked, how trade secret articles are to be maintained in the agency files, and who may have access to them.

 Notably this level of specificity is a protection to the clerical employees who handle the great mass of materials submitted to and maintained by the agencies.
-In addition, these specific requirements will have the positive result of formalizing many practices which are currently informal and about which people submitting and requesting information neither are informed nor have an opportunity to enforce.
+In addition, these specific requirements will have the positive result of formalizing many practices which are currently informal and unenforceable.